So many VPNs compete for your attention that they can all start to seem the same.

 Read our full ExpressVPN review.

 CyberGhost has really come a long way in the past couple of years.
-It is the fastest VPN we tested in 2019 in terms of raw download speed, and it checks off every box when it comes to security and privacy.
+It was the fastest VPN we tested in 2019 in terms of raw download speed (although since overtaken by ExpressVPN), and it checks off every box when it comes to security and privacy.
 That includes strong encryption, leak protection, a kill switch, and a no-logs policy.

 CyberGhost makes it easy to unblock your favorite streaming sites, including Netflix, Hulu, and BBC iPlayer, among many others.
 And instead of guessing at which server location will work best, you can simply choose the streaming service you want to unblock from a list in the app.